safayavatsal/Heart_Disease_Predictor/README.md

 # Heart Disease Predictor
-This project predicts the probability of heart disease by analyzing various health and lifestyle factors.

 ## Overview:

 This project implements a heart disease predictor using a Random Forest Classifier to predict the likelihood of heart disease based on various health and lifestyle parameters.